michaelneale/swifty-diff/README.md

 - Click any file to view its diff
 - File status icons indicate: Added (green +), Modified (blue pencil), Deleted (red -), Renamed (orange arrow)

+### Menu Bar Access

+GitDiffViewer lives in your macOS menu bar for quick, persistent access:

+1. **Find the Icon**: Look for the branch icon (⎇) in the top-right menu bar
+2. **Click to Access Menu**:
+   - **Open Repository...** - Open a new git repository
+   - **Show Window** - Bring back the main window if closed
+   - **About GitDiffViewer** - View app information
+   - **Quit GitDiffViewer** - Exit the application
+3. **Close Window Without Quitting**: Press `⌘W` to close the window - the app stays running in the menu bar
+4. **Reopen Window**: Click the menu bar icon and select "Show Window"

+**Pro Tip**: The app continues running in the menu bar even when the main window is closed, making it instantly accessible whenever you need to view diffs.

 ### Keyboard Shortcuts

 - `⌘O` - Open Repository
 - `⌘R` - Refresh (reload commits)
+- `⌘W` - Close window (app stays in menu bar)

 ## Architecture